XervoIO/pulse/README.md

       var engine = new pulse.Engine( { gameWindow: “myDivElementId” } );
     });

+##Starting the Engine
+After the game has been configured and is ready to begin, call go on the Engine class.
+The only required argument is the frames per second the game will run at.
+For example:

+    pulse.ready(function() {
+      //The game is all setup here.
+      ...
+      engine.go(33);
+    });

+The go function also accepts an optional callback that will be invoked on each update loop.
+This callback can be used to control game logic, animations, etc. For sufficiently advanced games, however, it is recommended to extend the base Pulse classes.

 ##Visual Hierarchy
 Visual elements (nodes) in Pulse are organized into Layers, Scenes, and an Engine.
 Each game can have only one Engine.
 Each Engine can include multiple Scenes, however only one scene can be active at any given time.
 Each scene can contain multiple layers and each layer can include multiple nodes (sprites, text, etc).